scivi-tools/scivi.web/lib/wfpm/ReadME.md

 # How to use implementation

-Just execute map-classifier.py file.
+&nbsp;&nbsp;&nbsp;&nbsp;Just execute map-classifier.py file.
 You can adjust some weights and factors, define patterns and test sets at beginning of this file.

+&nbsp;&nbsp;&nbsp;&nbsp;settlement-counter.py script may be useful to select popular settlements for map classifier POPULAR_SETTLEMENTS parameter.
+To reduce list of settlements to consider, SETTLEMENT_PREVALENCE_THRESHOLD parameter can be increased.